eembc/audiomark/platform/cmsis/README.md

 # README

-- How to build and run EEMBC Audiomark Applications on ARM Corstone-300/310 FPGA or ARM Virtual Hardware.
+- How to build and run EEMBC Audiomark Applications on ARM Corstone-300/310 MPS3 FPGA, IoT kit, Cortex-M CMSDK or ARM Virtual Hardware.
-  - The applications are intended to run on Cortex-M55/Cortex-M85 MCUs.
+  - The applications are intended to run on Cortex-M55/Cortex-M85 MCUs supporting Helium™ and Arm V7M-E/Arm V8.0M cores.
+FPU is required.
   - A dedicated project running the KWS on Ethos-U55 will be added later.
 Please contact ARM for more details.
-  - Support for running Audiomark on previous Cortex-M generation will be added later.
-  - ARM FPGA images and documentation can be found at https://developer.arm.com/downloads/-/download-fpga-images
+  - ARM FPGA images and documentation can be found at https://developer.arm.com/downloads/-/download-fpga-images.
     - `AN552`: Arm® Corstone™ SSE-300 with Cortex®-M55 and Ethos™-U55 Example Subsystem for MPS3 (Partial Reconfiguration Design)
     - `AN555`: Arm® Corstone™ SSE-310 with Cortex®-M85 and Ethos™-U55 Example Subsystem for MPS3
+    - `AN505`: Arm® Cortex™-M33 with IoT kit FPGA for MPS2+
+    - `AN386`, `AN500`: Arm® Cortex™-M4 / Arm® Cortex™-M7 Prototyping System version 3.1 (VEM31)

 ## CMSIS Build tools option